Skip to main content

 Step 4 — Handle the browser redirect

 Points redirects the customer’s browser to the callback_url you supplied.
 The URL is appended with query parameters identifying the order so your frontend can show the right confirmation page.
-Your callback handler should:
+The callback_url is for user experience only.
+Use it to show:

 1. Look up the order in your database by order_number.